juliangut/slim-doctrine/README.md

 [![Code Coverage](https://img.shields.io/coveralls/juliangut/slim-doctrine.svg?style=flat-square)](https://coveralls.io/github/juliangut/slim-doctrine)
 [![Total Downloads](https://img.shields.io/packagist/dt/juliangut/slim-doctrine.svg?style=flat-square)](https://packagist.org/packages/juliangut/slim-doctrine)

-# Slim3 Doctrine integration
+# Doctrine managers building

-Doctrine handler service for Slim3.
+Frees you from the tedious work of configuring Doctrine's Entity Manager and MongoDB Document Manager.

-Frees you from the tedious work of configuring Doctrine's Entity Manager and Document Manager.
+> Even though the package was meant for Slim3 integration it can actually be used separately to build Doctrine Managers for any kind of project.

 ## Installation